chiiyokii/AI_Project/README.md

 ## **Random Forest**

-&emsp;&emsp;For the first Machine learning model, we chose Random Forest as it is very popular and it is one of the first ML technique we learned.
+&emsp;&emsp;For our first machine learning model, we chose Random Forest.
+It is a popular algorithm and one of the first machine learning techniques we learned, making it a natural starting point for this project.

 ```python
 import pandas as pd